OctopusDeploy/docs/docs/administration/authentication-providers/azure-ad-authentication.md

 Once the App Role(s) have been defined, users/groups from Azure AD may be mapped into these Roles.

 :::hint
-At the time of writing, the Azure Active Directory is in preview in the modern portal[Â and mapping users has been problematic.](https://portal.azure.com) We currently recommend doing this in the old portal.
+At the time of writing, the Azure Active Directory is in preview in the modern portal[ and mapping users has been problematic.](https://portal.azure.com) We currently recommend doing this in the old portal.
 :::

 1. In the old portal, go to the **Applications** tab, select the App and then select the **Users** tab.